Mikhak, Pain Jam

-Mikhak (ميخك, also Romanized as Mīkhak; also known as Mīkhak-e Seyyedābād) is a village in Gol Banu Rural District, Pain Jam District, Torbat-e Jam County, Razavi Khorasan Province, Iran.
-At the 2006 census, its population was 412, in 92 families.
+Mikhak (ميخك) (Note: Also romanized as Mīkhak; also known as Mīkhak-e Seyyedābād) is a village in Gol Banu Rural District of Pain Jam District in Torbat-e Jam County, Razavi Khorasan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 412 in 92 households.
+The following census in 2011 counted 391 people in 98 households.
+The 2016 census measured the population of the village as 405 people in 99 households.